 English Parliamentary forces defeated Prince Rupert of the Rhine at the Battle of Marston Moor.
 It was the Parliamentarian’s first victory over the Royalists in the English Civil War.

-Marston Moor was one of the largest battles ever fought on English soil, with around 17,000 Royalists and 22,000 Parliamentarians (and Scottish Covenanters).
-It was mainly over the way England was governed and religious freedom.
+Marston Moor was one of the largest battles ever fought on English soil, involving around 17,000 Royalists and 22,000 Parliamentarians (and Scottish Covenanters).

 3rd July, 1996